w-martin/pandandic/README.md

 The preprocessing must act on certain columns and so the team rightfully add constants in order to perform slicing on the input dataframes.
 Two of these datasets share a column name.
 One of the datasets consists of time series data, and each time the dataset is refreshed the number of columns changes.
+This scenario presents several challenges with how to structure the processing logic in a clear and adaptable manner whilst maintaining clear ownership.
+Here is how `pandandic` helps:

 1. **Schema ownership**: with `pandandic`, each schema has a corresponding class.
 2. **Shared variables**: with `pandandic`, there are no shared constants.
 Each `BaseFrame` subclass is responsible for its own schema.